-Quality indicators/criteria 1 - 5 2.1 The actual/expected number of students in each class allows for constructive teaching and communication.
+Quality indicators/criteria 1 - 5 2.
+Teaching, learning and student assessment 2.1 The actual/expected number of students in each class allows for constructive teaching and communication.
 5 2.2 The actual/expected number of students in each class compares positively to the current international standards and/or practices.
-4 2.3 There is an adequate policy for regular and effective communication with students.
+5 2.3 There is an adequate policy for regular and effective communication with students.
 5 2.4 The methodology implemented in each course leads to the achievement of the course's purpose and objectives and those of the individual modules.
-4
+5

 2.5 Constructive formative assessment for learning and feedback are regularly provided to the students.
-4 2.6 The assessment system and criteria regarding student course performance are clear, adequate, and known to the students.
-4 2.7 Educational activities which encourage students' active participation in the learning process are implemented.
+5 2.6 The assessment system and criteria regarding student course performance are clear, adequate, and known to the students.
+5 2.7 Educational activities which encourage students' active participation in the learning process are implemented.
 5 2.8 Teaching incorporates the use of modern educational technologies that are consistent with international standards, including a platform for the electronic support of learning.
 5 2.9 Teaching materials (books, manuals, journals, databases, and teaching notes) meet the requirements set by the methodology of the programme's individual courses and are updated regularly.
 5 2.10 It is ensured that teaching and learning are continuously enriched by research.
-5 2.11 The programme promotes students' research skills and inquiry learning.
-5 2.12 Students are adequately trained in the research process.
+2 2.11 The programme promotes students' research skills and inquiry learning.
+4 2.12 Students are adequately trained in the research process.
 5